cryptfire/cryptfire-node/README.md

 # cryptfire-node

 Official Cryptfire client node module.
+We now run our own high-performance, well-structured, Open Source NodeJS API and provide Cloud infrastructure for KVM Servers on 6 geographically distributed Bare Metal Nodes.
+We also rent out Bare Metal Nodes from Colocations around the world.

 ## Installation